agentsea/runpod.rs/README.md

 # runpod.rs

-A Rust client library for the RunPod API, providing programmatic access to RunPod's GPU cloud services.
+A Rust client library for the RunPod API

 ## Features